spacexfy/spacexfy/README.md

 ### How can I start trading?

-To begin, complete the registration process on the SPACEXFY website and provide the required personal and financial information. :contentReference[oaicite:2]{index=2}
+To begin, complete the registration process on the SPACEXFY.ai website and provide the required personal and financial information. :contentReference[oaicite:2]{index=2}

 ### What are the risks of online trading?